Kirti Chandra Borbarua

 Keertichandra Borbarua was the Prime Minister of Ahom Kingdom during the reign of Lakshmi Singha.
 He was a controversial person of Assam History.
 Though he was a capable statesman, burning the fake Buranjis was the controversial incident of his life.

 Personal life

 Keertichandra Borbarua was the son of Rupchandra Barbarua.
 He was from the house of Bokotiyal.
-Gendhela was the another name of Keertichandra Barbarua.
+Gendhela was another name of Keertichandra Barbarua.
 He was assassinated by Moamoria rebel Nahar.

 Lota Kota Ron

 During the reign of Swargadeo Rajeswar Singha an expedition was sent under the leadership of Haranath Phukan to free Manipur from the hand of Burmese.
 But the soldiers lost their path in the jungle.
 Naga also killed many soldiers.
 There was starvation among them.
 Fever also killed many warriors.
 At last Harnath Phukan decided to retreat from the jungle.
 Harnath Phukan informed all of these to Keertichandra Borbarua.
 Keertichandra told Swargadeo Rajeswar Singha about the matter.
 Rajeswar Singha decided to send another expedition under the leadership of Keertichandra Borbarua to Manipur.